Skip to main content

 Moderate issues

-The procurement indicator status remained “amber” as of December 31, 2022, due to the remaining right bank foundation enhancements procurements that still need to be negotiated.
+The procurement status remains “amber” due to a number of remaining procurements that still need to be negotiated.

 Indigenous Relations